 Regardless if you are more of an extrovert or introvert, there are a variety of questions you can ask in your next interview.
-Before jotting all of these down, make sure you are comfortable asking the questions you have chosen otherwise your successful interview could quickly turn to an awkward one.
-Ending your interview as confident as you were in the beginning is an essential element to a successful interview and they will remember your self-assurance when discussing who they want to hire.
+Before jotting all of these down, make sure you are comfortable asking the questions you have chosen otherwise your successful interview could quickly turn into an awkward one.
+Ending your interview as confident as you were, in the beginning, is an essential element to a successful interview and they will remember your self-assurance when discussing who they want to hire.

 9 questions to ask the interviewer: